duckies/cop4331c-form-submission-system/docs/STRUCTURE.md

 ### Vue.js

 NuxtJS is a framework that builds on Vue.js like how NestJS for the backend builds on Express.js.
 NestJS completely overrides how Express.js structurally and functionally operates in so many ways it's easy to not know that NestJS uses Express.js at all.
 NuxtJS on the other hand utilizes Vue in a much more vanilla way and applies most of its functionality on the compilation step and folder structure.
-One reason to choose Vue is because it's easy to digest when looking at it, but data binding and the different modifiers present in the HTML are topics much larger than this small introduction guide can handle.
+One reason to choose Vue is because it's easy to digest when looking at it, but data binding and the different modifiers present in the HTML are topics much larger than this small introduction guide can handle and should be researched elsewhere.

 To that end, learning NuxtJS is learning Vue with some structural caveats.
 Vue is a simple library that brings reactive components to the web that has a file structure as shown: